 Other natural anti-wrinkle agents

 Similar to the scallops, other types of small berries have the ability to slow aging.
 Although natural polyphenols (flavonoids, anthocyanins) protect against wrinkles due to ultraviolet radiation ( Dzialo2016ppp ), they do not have the ability to repair the wrinkles already produced.
 Another option is the local application of cosmetics to the skin, including natural ones.
 Another option is collagen.
-As we all know, collagen can be hydrolysed, and hydrolysed collagen preparations often offer wrinkles and joint problems.
+As we all know, collagen can be hydrolysed, and hydrolysed collagen preparations often offer anti-wrinkle and joint problems.
 I do not know to what extent and in what form collagen is effective.
 My personal opinion is that it is best to protect our own skin fibroblasts, which - if they are healthy - synthesize collagen exactly where it is needed.

 Natural remedies for specific skin problems

 My Big Pattern James Duke has compiled several herbal recipes against specific skin problems.
-I offer these recipes in the embedded form:
+I offer these recipes here in the embedded form:

-Bake well 1 piece of fresh or dried nettle and 1 part of fresh or dried sage in 2-4 parts of water.
+Slowly cook 1 piece of fresh or dried nettle and 1 part of fresh or dried sage in 2-4 parts of water.
 (Beware of fresh nettles causing temporary rash).
 Then add 2-5 drops of tea tree oil ( Melaleuca alternifolia ) and 5-10 drops of rosemary oil.
 Use to clean the face and let it dry without wiping.

 Neutralize 4 parts of marjoram, 4 parts of camomile and 2 parts of rosemary in the amount of vodka that covers the plant material with the reserve.
 Apply locally to your face.
-(Or drink if the acne does not work - then add the melon for a better taste)
+(Or drink if the acne does not work - then add the loup for a better taste)